 Since Southwest opened up routes to the Hawaiian island in 2019, Hawaii fares have seen a big decline in prices, which is great news for travelers.

-If you live anywhere besides the west coast, you might compare the coast of a direct flight to the Big Island from where you live to a cheap flight to LA or San Francisco and then a separate fare on Southwest or Alaska to the island.
+If you live anywhere besides the west coast, you might compare the coast of a direct flight to the Big Island from where you live to a cheap flight to LA or San Francisco and then a separate fare on Southwest, Hawaiian Airlines or Alaska Airlines to the island.
 (I’ve seen those for $200!)

 If you sign up for an Alaska credit card, you can take advantage of Alaska’s companion fare for your Hawaii trip.
 Your second ticket costs just $99 plus taxes.